 Our third visit to Wolf Trap to see Garrison Keillor's road show, each time for the Friday Night dress rehearsal.
 This time the actual broadcast the next night was quite a bit different, primarily because Dave Rawlings and Gillian Welch did not show on Friday.
 That gave Inga Swearingen a lot more stage time, but the highlight was finally seeing Tom Rush after four decades of being a fan.

-09-24-10 The Homecoming Hartshorn Theatre - REP Newark, DE mask
+Hartshorn Theatre - REP

 I find it very difficult to enjoy a performance when there is not a single likable character.
 This Harold Pinter play about a dysfunctional family was well acted, as usual, but this was an unfortunate choice to start the final season for this PTTP class.